sparseware/ccp-bellavista/README.md

 #BellaVista
-BellaVista is part of the open source Clinical Client Platform (CCP).
+The BellVista client is an implementation of a Native, Multi-Platform Clinical Client that is EMR agnostic.
+It is part of a new open source Clinical Client Platform (CCP).
 This platform provides a framework and an implementation of a Native, Multi-Platform Clinical Client that is EMR agnostic.
 The client provides core clinical results reporting functionality and a framework for integrating external functionality like:

 * QR code and Bluetooth Beacon based patient identification
 * Real-time patient vitals monitoring and EKGs